 Quick Answer

-STRICH Guitar Pedal Board with Power Supply 15x11 in Aluminu
+STRICH Guitar Pedal Board with Built-in Power Supply, Pedal

-For players with 5+ pedals who gig regularly, the STRICH 15x11 Pedalboard with Power Supply ($79) is the best complete solution — the integrated power supply alone would cost $50-80 separately.
-For 3-5 pedal setups, the compact 15x5 version ($59) keeps the rig portable without sacrificing build quality.
-The 3-Loop True Bypass Switcher ($44) is worth adding for any player who changes multiple effects simultaneously between songs.
+For players with 5+ pedals who gig regularly, the STRICH 15x11 Pedalboard with Power Supply ($79) is the best complete solution — the integrated power supply alone would cost $50–80 separately.
+For 3–5 pedal setups, the compact 15x5 version ($59) keeps the rig portable.
+The 3-Loop True Bypass Switcher ($44) is worth adding for players who change multiple effects between songs.

 See Today’s Price →